googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 shall not be rendered.

-If line p₀p₂ is parallel to line p₀p₁ (or near-parallel for an implementation-defined definition), then the gradient is ill-formed and shall not be rendered.
+If line p₀p₂ is parallel to line p₀p₁ (or near-parallel for an implementation-determined definition), then the gradient is ill-formed and shall not be rendered.

 NOTE: An implementation can derive a single vector, from p₀ to a point p₃, by